TheCodeSummoner/SecurityPi/solutions/vulnerable_flask/README.md

 #### Vulnerability

 The website is vulnerable to commands injection, as no input checking has been implemented.
 It is possible to find the *flag.txt* file by injecting *ls* command and navigating over the directories, and later retrieve the contents of it, for example with *cat* command injection or simple directory traversal.
+Remember to use [Percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding) in your query.

 #### Correct queries